vpsfreecz/vpsadminos/docs/index.md

 - ZFS
 - osctl/osctld (userspace tools bundled with vpsAdminOS)

-vpsAdminOS especially focuses on user namespaces (e.g. one namespace per container) and cgroups for resource management.
-One can set resource limits on single container or groups of containers, allowing for fine-grained control and resource sharing. *osctl*/*osctld* is an abstraction on top of LXC, managing system users, LXC homes, cgroups and system containers.
-ZFS is currently the only supported file system, in which we have our custom patches for seamless integration with user namespaces, i.e. user/group id mapping on the file system level.
+vpsAdminOS especially focuses on user namespace management (e.g. one namespace per container) and cgroups for resource management.
+One can set resource limits on a single container or groups of containers, allowing for fine-grained control and resource sharing. *osctl*/*osctld* is an abstraction on top of LXC, managing system users, LXC homes, cgroups and system containers. vpsAdminOS uses ZFS to store containers and configuration.
+We have patched ZFS for seamless integration with user namespaces, i.e. user/group id mapping on the file system level, until a proper solution is provided in upstream to avoid chowning all containers' files into appropriate user namespaces.

 ## Links